-- (1) There shall be a standing committee of the Assembly to be known as the Public Accounts Committee to consider - (a) accounts laid before the Assembly; - (b) reports on accounts laid before the Assembly; - (c) reports to the Assembly under Article 11 of the Audit (Northern Ireland) Order 1987. - (2) The committee may exercise the power in section 44(1) of the Northern Ireland Act 1998 and may report from time to time. - (3) Neither the chairperson nor deputy chairperson of the committee shall be a member of the same political party as the Minister of Finance and Personnel or of any junior Minister appointed to the Department of Finance and Personnel.
+- (1) There shall be a standing committee of the Assembly to be known as the Public Accounts Committee to consider accounts, and reports on accounts laid before the Assembly. - (2) The committee may exercise the power in section 44(1) of the Northern Ireland Act 1998 and may report from time to time. - (3) Neither the chairperson nor deputy chairperson of the committee shall be a member of the same political party as the Minister of Finance and Personnel or of any junior Minister appointed to the Department of Finance and Personnel.